alex-hh/cagi5_mpra_prediction/README.md

 ## Modelling Ideas

-  - Model each enhancer separately
+  * Fit a model to all enhancers and use its predictions as inputs to enhancer specific models (ie stacking)
+  * Add a feature encoding reference and alternate allele
   - Smooth the conservation scores over different length scales
   - Spatially smooth the predictions
+  * Use an ensemble of methods to quantify certainty in predictions

+Already implemented:

+  - Model each enhancer separately - done
-  - Use more features from ENCODE (cell types)
+  - Use more features from ENCODE (cell types) - DNase at least

+## To do

+  - Remove unintentional positions that are included in the dataset (see note at top of challenge web page).

 ## Advice from Elena Vigorito